BTTHEGOATDEV/BESTWORTH/replit.md

 ✓ Improved professional theme with refined color scheme and typography ✓ Modified consultation flow to be scheduling-based rather than payment-based ✓ Updated branding to focus on single attorney practice (Sarah BestWorth, Esq.)
+✓ Switched to Supabase database for persistent data storage ✓ Updated database configuration to use postgres-js driver

 ## User Preferences